ycechungAI/SWE-agent/docs/usage/hello_world.md

 OPENAI_API_KEY=<your key>
 ```

 We should support all models that you can think of.

+!!! tip "Models and keys"
-Read more about configuring them [here](../installation/keys.md).
+    Read more about configuring [models and API keys](../installation/keys.md).

 <details>
 <summary>Output</summary>